Lucky Leif and the Longships

-Lucky Leif and the Longships is a 1975 record album by Robert Calvert, produced by Brian Eno.
+Lucky Leif and the Long-ships is a 1975 record album by Robert Calvert, produced by Brian Eno.

 It is a concept album dealing with how American culture might have been different had the Vikings managed to colonise the continent.
 The album is a tour through various styles of American music ("The Lay of the Surfers" is a Beach Boys parody), filled with references to modern American culture and ancient Norse myths and legends.
-The album was re-released in the late 1990s by BGO Records.
+The Vinyl LP Album was RE-released in 1987 by B.G.O.
+Records and Again on CD in 1994-BGOCD 2.
+A RE-released and Remastered CD Version was released in 2007 On The Eclectic Discs Label With Two Bonus Tracks-ECLCD1057.
+In 2013 Atomhenge Reissue the Album as a Remastered CD Also With the same Two Bonus Tracks – ATOMCD 1038.
+All songs by Robert Calvert; arranged by Robert Calvert and Paul Rudolph.